hcarbelnainanis/pygame/README.md

 cd snake-game
 Run the game executable or script.
 Credits
-This Snake Game was created by [Your Name].
+This Snake Game was created by hcarbel.

 License
 This project is licensed under the MIT License.

 Enjoy playing the Snake Game!
-If you have any questions or feedback, feel free to contact [Your Email Address].
+If you have any questions or feedback, feel free to contact charbelsinanian0@gmail.com